mercadopago/devsite-docs/guides/manage-account/payment-rejections.en.md

 > NOTE
 >
-> Nota
+> Note
 >
 > If you’re using our Checkout Mercado Pago, don’t worry!
 All your messages are already set up.
-If you’re using another product, we recommend showing [a specific message for each rejection reason](https://www.mercadopago.com.ar/developers/es/guides/payments/api/handling-responses).
+If you’re using another product, we recommend showing [a specific message for each rejection reason](https://www.mercadopago.com.ar/developers/en/guides/payments/api/handling-responses).